Research at the Chair of Marketing and Digital Transformation

 Customer relationships and customer loyalty

-- What are the positive and negative influences of loyalty programmes on customer loyalty?
+• What positive and negative influences do loyalty programmes have on customer loyalty?

 Customer relationships and digital transformation